audulus/rui/README.md

 - `winit` - (*enabled by default*) use winit for windowing.
 - `tao` - use tao for windowing.
-- Use `default-features = false` if you are embedding rui.
+- Use `default-features = false` if you are embedding rui (see https://github.com/audulus/rui-ios).

 ## Why?